Quantum dynamics of the early universe

-The peculiarities of the behaviour of the pressure $p_{q}$ manifest themselves in the behaviour of the deceleration parameter $q = - \frac{a \ddot{a}}{\dot{a}^{2}}$ drawn in Fig.~\ref{fig:3}.
+The peculiarities of the behaviour of the pressure $p_{q}$ manifest themselves in the behaviour of the deceleration parameter $q = - \frac{a \ddot{a}}{\dot{a}^{2}}$ drawn in Fig.~3.
 It appears that when one takes into account the quantum corrections for the universe filled with dust and radiation, the universe changes from deceleration (near the initial cosmological singularity at $a = 0$) to accelerating expansion for small $a$.
 The deceleration parameter takes negative and positive values.
 It changes from positive to negative near the points $a = M$ and $a = 2M$.
 The deceleration parameter describes the accelerating universe for $a < M$ and for $a > 2 M$ up to the end.
 The acceleration decreases as the scale factor $a$ increases.
 Extrapolating this solution for the case of larger values of $n$ we come to the conclusion that the quantum corrections generate an additional attraction in the universe acting as dark matter or a repulsion which can be associated with dark energy.
 The quantum corrections can, in principle, produce both the inflationary expansion in the early universe ($n > 1$) and the accelerating expansion in later times ($n \sim 10^{120}$).

-The way how the quantum corrections exhibit themselves on the total energy density $\rho_{tot} = \rho_{m} + \rho_{\gamma} + \rho_{q}$ can be seen in Fig.~\ref{fig:4}.
-In the domain $a < M$, the total density becomes positive on the background of negative values of the quantum correction $\rho_{q}$ to the energy density (see Fig.~\ref{fig:1}).
-A bulge of a curve near $a = M$ can be considered as a density fluctuation stipulated by corresponding growth of the pressure $p_{q}$ from negative values to positive values for $a < M$ and subsequent change to negative values near $a = M$, shown in Fig.~\ref{fig:2}.
+The way how the quantum corrections exhibit themselves on the total energy density $\rho_{tot} = \rho_{m} + \rho_{\gamma} + \rho_{q}$ can be seen in Fig.~4.
+The two minima are given by the minima of the quantum correction $\rho_{q}$ shown in Fig.~1.
+The first minimum corresponds to the case, when the quantum correction exceeds the contribution from the ordinary matter to the total energy density in the very early universe.
+The second minimum demonstrates the predominance of the ordinary matter over the contribution from quantum effects in the later era.
+A bulge of a curve near $a = M$ can be considered as a density fluctuation stipulated by corresponding growth of the pressure $p_{q}$ from negative values to positive values for $a < M$ and subsequent change to negative values near $a = M$, shown in Fig.~2.
 In general case, there are $n - 1$ fluctuations for any value of $n$.
 Such fluctuations may play the role of seeds for future large-scale structure.